Building Survey Costs & Party Wall Fees: 2026 Guide

 To see how these costs fit into your project timeline and compare different surveyor service packages, see the comparison and timeline tool below.

-See how Drone LiDAR compares to traditional manual surveying for your specific site size.
+Illustrative example: how drone LiDAR can compare to traditional manual surveying by site size.

 Final step.
 Tell us what you need and we'll generate a priority quote instantly.